wbazant/markerAlignmentsPaper/paper.md

 We process `bowtie2` outputs and apply filters with our software tool, `marker_alignments`, for producing taxonomic profiles from alignments of marker genes.
 We have developed the tool side by side with this publication to explore aforementioned ideas about query identity and multiple alignments per query, and realize a design goal of producing good guesses from a small amount of alignments to a potentially incomplete reference.
 The tool is implemented in Python.
 It uses the `pysam` module to read alignment files, a `sqlite3` database to store alignments and build reports, and the MCL algorithm to convert pairwise similarities of markers and taxa into cluster assignments [@van2012using].

-We process whole datasets with our Nextflow workflow, `wbazant/marker-alignments-nextflow`, which bundles file download, a run of `bowtie2` set up to produce multiple alignments per read, and processing the alignments.
+To process entire datasets we use our Nextflow workflow, `wbazant/marker-alignments-nextflow`, which bundles file download, a run of `bowtie2` set up to produce multiple alignments per read, and processing the alignments.

 ### Calculations
 We judge correctness of simulated alignments using the level of the lowest common taxon containing source and match, as provided by the ETE toolkit [@huerta2016ete ] using the NCBI database version dated 2020/1/14 packaged with EukDetect.
 We deem the alignment correct if the source and match are of the same species, and in case of hold-out analysis when this is not possible by construction, same genus.